 It is apparently a new pattern for Mecool to release Android TV versions of its existing TV boxes.
-We have such a case now with the Mecool M8S Pro L Voice Android TV version.
+We have such a case now with the Mecool M8S Pro L Voice Android TV version (tracking/affiliate link).
 The standard model left some good impressions during its review.
 This one has some extras that should boost the user experience.
 Let’s see how it performs, below.

 - In order to provide a full review experience, the presentation will differ only where required, since the design and specifications are exactly the same.

 No surprises from Mecool.
 All its products arrive in the same white cardboard packaging.

 Inside you will find the media box itself, an HDMI cable, the new BT based voice remote, the power adaptor and quick start documentation.
 There are no included batteries (2xAAA) for the remote so you will have to buy them yourself.

 Basic specifications are exactly the same with the standard model by sporting the now famous mid-range S912 8-core Amlogic CPU, Mali t820 GPU and 3GB of RAM.
 Out model arrived with 16GB of ROM but there is also a 32GB version available.

 Connectivity is typical for an S912 based unit with 2x USB 2.0 , 1x HDMI 2.0 (4K and HDR support), 1x SD slot and 1x a/v out.
 No S/PDIF out this time so pay attention if you own a receiver with no HDMI ports.

 For networking, the Mbit LAN, the Dual Band Wi-Fi and 4.1BT will be more than enough for the average user.
 Although we usually have good performance with Mbit ports, we would just prefer to see the Gigabit equivalent installed instead.

 An Android TV user interface based on Nougat 7.1 is the operating system of choice.